List of Psychology Scholarships

 - Apply for grants as early as possible.
 For example, Federal Supplemental Education Opportunity Grants (FSEOG) benefit students who need grant aid beyond Pell Grants.
 You may qualify for this grant, but if your school has exhausted its annual allotment of FSEOG funds, you’re out of luck.
 (Start with FAFSA.)
 For more info visit the FSEOG website.

-- Join psychological professional associations like Psi Chi, the Association of Psychological Science and the American Psychological Association.
+- Join psychological professional associations.
+A few popular ones to get you started include: Psi Chi, the Association of Psychological Science and the American Psychological Association.
 These organizations award research grants and fellowships to members only.

-- When applying for a research grant, read the application requirements carefully.
+- Read the application requirements carefully.
 Stick to the recommended essay length, typeface, and spacing, and know whether a sponsor is required.

-- Successful fellowship applications are the result of hard work, sometimes months of it.
+- Be prepared to invest time.
+Successful fellowship applications are the result of hard work, sometimes months of it.
 Research which fellowships have been awarded in your area of interest.
 Tailor your project to the interests of your school or the sponsoring foundation.

 New scholarships are always being created.
 Keep checking with the psychology department of your chosen or current school so you’re on top of any new opportunities.
 Don’t overlook professional organizations; periodically check American Psychological Association, a professional psychology organization, and Psi Chi, the psychology honor society.
 Both offer a range of scholarships and grants to undergraduate and graduate students.
 Keep trying; perseverance is every bit as important as intelligence or talent to your success, and your future.